WayScience/phenotypic_profiling/2.ML_model/README.md

 - `solver='saga'`: We use the saga solver as this is the only solver that supports Elastic-Net regularization.
 - `max_iter=100`: Set the maximum number of iterations for solver to converge.
 100 iterations allows the solver to maximize performance without completing unnecessary iterations.

-We use [sklearn.model_selection.GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV) to perform an exhaustive search for the following parameters:
+We use [sklearn.model_selection.GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV) to perform an exhaustive search for the parameters below.
+This searches for parameters that maximize the weighted F1 score of the model.
+We optimize weighted F1 score because this metric accounts for model precision and recall and accounts for label imbalance (see [sklearn.metrics.f1_score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html) for more details).

 - `l1_ratio`: Elastic-Net mixing parameter.
 Used to combine L1 and L2 regularization methods.
+We search over the following parameters: `[0. , 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1. ]`
 - `C`: Inversely proportional to regularization strength.

-We use [sklearn.model_selection.cross_validate](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_validate.html) and [sklearn.model_selection.cross_val_predict](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html) to train and evaluate a logistic regression model with the best parameters found with GridSearchCV.
+We search over the following parameters: `[1.e-03, 1.e-02, 1.e-01, 1.e+00, 1.e+01, 1.e+02, 1.e+03]`

+The best parameters are used to train a final model on all of the training data.
+This final model is saved in [1.log_reg_model.joblib](results/1.log_reg_model.joblib).
+The model derived from shuffled training data is saved in [1.shuffled_baseline_log_reg_model.joblib](results/1.shuffled_baseline_log_reg_model.joblib).

 ### C. Model Evaluation

-We compute the average score across estimators after running cross validation.

-We use the predictions from `cross_val_predict()` to create a confusion matrix and precision vs class bar plot for the cross-validated model.
+We evalulate the

 ### D. Model Interpretation